skyfloogle/red-viper/README.md

 aren't worth playing.
 It's definitely received way more hate than it deserved.

 Plus, it has a nice homebrew scene with gems such as Hyper Fighting, Snatcher and many more.

-> Is it compatible with ninjhax 2 / tubehax / ironhax?

-In order for the dynarec to work, we need access to services that ninjhax 2 doesn't provide.
-However, it is possible run a limited version of the emulator.

 > Do I need a new 3DS to run this?